API Testing

 Static vs. Dynamic

-Static Smoke Testing is the analysis of a software’s codebase without running the program.
-It’s similar to checking a draft for syntax problems, missing declarations, or other anomalies that can be detected without running the software.
-This approach can be automated using static analysis tools, which analyze the code for predetermined patterns indicating frequent problems.
-A static analysis tool, for example, may identify code that could result in a null pointer exception.
+Static Smoke Testing analyses a software’s codebase without running the program.
+It’s similar to checking for syntax problems, missing declarations or other stuff that can be detected without running the software.
+Static analysis tools can automate this approach by scanning the code for specific patterns that indicate common issues.
+For instance, a static analysis tool can flag code that may cause a null pointer exception.

 Benefits and Use Cases: Static smoke testing helps developers find and fix bugs early in the process, saving time and money on more resource-intensive testing phases.
-Large projects, where a large amount of code may make manual code reviews impossible, benefit the most from it.
+It is especially useful for large projects, where there is a lot of code that makes manual code reviews impossible.

-In contrast, Dynamic Smoke Testing involves running the program in a runtime environment to ensure the most important features operate as intended.
+In contrast, Dynamic Smoke Testing involves running the program in a runtime environment to ensure the most important features of the program work as they should.
 In contrast to static testing, dynamic smoke testing concentrates on the operational features of the program rather than its code structure and necessitates that the program be in a runnable condition.

 Examples include running software to ensure it launches correctly and performing simple user interactions to verify essential functionality.
 This type of testing is essential when evaluating software behaviour in conditions that closely mimic the end-user environment.